sakthi-vetrivel/aks-demos/windows-demo/README.md

-To setup the demo, either use the windows context in the kubeconfig file
+To setup the demo, either use the windows-demo context in the kubeconfig file
 ```
 kubectl config use-context windows
 ```